It’s called the silent killer.

 “An exciting area of migraine research is a new class of medications called calcitonin gene-related peptide,” he says.
 “CGRP is found in many organs of the body including the brain.
 When it is released around blood vessels it can cause expansion of the vessels and inflammation.
 This is a mechanism for migraine headaches.
 These molecules are being looked at both for prevention of headaches as well as reducing acute attacks.
 One advantage of the GCRP monoclonal antibody medications is that they are prescribed every two weeks, making compliance much easier. ”

 Just as there is no single blood pressure medication that works for everyone, there is no single migraine or headache medication that works for everyone.
 Most patients try several different medications before they find something that works.
 It takes patience and perseverance.
 As more research is conducted on these conditions and doctors better understand them, the greater the likelihood that more effective treatments can be developed.

 Controlling Migraine and High Blood Pressure

 If you are having frequent headaches or if your headaches seem to coincide with elevations in your blood pressure, you need to talk to a doctor.
-Often, keeping the blood pressure under control will also keep the headaches under control.
+Often, keeping your blood pressure under control will also keep your headaches under control.
 You should also talk to your doctor if you have migraines, whether you have high blood pressure or not.

-“Appropriate treatment of headaches requires an accurate diagnosis, correct choice of medications based on the diagnosis,” says Dr. Dalvi.
+“Appropriate treatment of headaches requires an accurate diagnosis.
+The correct choice of medications is based on the diagnosis,” says Dr. Dalvi.
 “It also means adjusting appropriate lifestyle measures including diet, exercise and sleep hygiene to reduce the risk of headaches.
-Since headaches can be a warning of more severe underlying disease states it is important to consult with a physician in a timely manner.”
+Since headaches can be a warning of more severe underlying disease states, it is important to consult with a physician in a timely manner.”